Runners need these food groups in particular

 When to consume: As a part of everyday diet.
 If you want to have almonds before a run, try almond nut butter on toast.

 They aren’t very easy to digest, so don’t have almonds just before a run.
 For that, a nut butter on toast goes down easier and gives you the energy boost you need.
 For other times, toss some almonds into a casserole or stew, or whizz up some nutty almond soup.
-Have them in your oatmeal at breakfast or scattered over a salad at lunch or dinner.
-Or just munch on them plain or roasted.
+Have them in your oatmeal at breakfast or scattered over a salad at lunch

 When to consume: A few hours before a run or after the run